LukeParker/P2PLife/README.md

 There will be NO altcoin-only projects allowed.
 Each project must be Bitcoin-using or have no associated tokens at all.

-Eventually there could even be a type of unified runtime environment, or launcher like PortableApps has as well… A single environment to launch all user-selected P2P apps from or within, together.
-I’ll have to get some volunteers to code such a thing but I can handle the website myself.

-Note: This project will run on donations alone, for my upkeep over time, but still be fully open source.

 Starting source for finding truly P2P apps: https://wiki.p2pfoundation.net/Category:P2P_Infrastructure#Top_Projects_at_this_moment - Of course they won't all meet our criteria.

+*Note:* This project will run on donations alone, for my upkeep over time, but still be fully open source.

 # THE RULES
 All apps listed are carefully vetted to ensure they follows certain Rules: